How Much Over MSRP Should I Pay for a New Car?

 Although the car market has cooled down this year, it’s still not the best time to buy a new car.
 The ongoing chip shortage, which has led to an ongoing inventory shortage, continues to plague dealers across the nation.
 And with the continued demand for new cars, these high prices are expected to stay elevated until at least next year.

-However, that doesn’t mean we expect those hefty discounts off MSRP to magically come back.
+However, that doesn’t mean we expect those hefty discounts off MSRP to come back magically.
 If anything, prices may come down as the supply chain gets better, but if you can get anything close to paying MSRP, you’re doing well.